Moving to France as an American? Why You Should Keep Your Investments in the U.S.

 Verify your ability to keep them as a non-U.S. resident

-Purchase the funds you want before your address changes
+Purchase the funds you want before you change your address

 ✔️ 2.
 Keep your U.S. investments at U.S. brokerages